kenbolton/meetdownjs/README.md

     { "name" : "ken bolton", "created_at" : ISODate("2012-05-16T23:28:23.670Z") }
     > db.users.save(ken)

-Then open the a browser to http://localhost:3000/user/
+Then open the a browser to <http://localhost:3000/user/>

+[tmux]: http://tmux.sourceforge.net/ "Many terminals, one screen"